openharmony/security/README_en.md

 ## Meeting Time

-- 10:00 to 12:00 every Wednesday morning
+- 10:00 to 12:00 (UTC +8:00) every Wednesday morning

 ## Contacting the Security Issue Response Team

-Contact the security issue response team using the following contact information:
+Contact the Security Issue Response Team using the following contact information:

 | Email                            | Description                                                    | How to Use                                                      |
 | -------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |